Adams Furniture lives in two adjacent trades — antique sourcing and custom furniture making. Both happen under one roof and inform each other.

-Somewhere along the way Adams stopped only sourcing furniture and started building it.
+Along the way Adams stopped only sourcing furniture and started building it.
 Not because it was cheaper to outsource production overseas — it would have been.
 Because the antique standards we'd built our eye around weren't being met by the new furniture in the market.

 We make in North Carolina because the craftsmen who can still work to those standards live here.
-Every upholstered headboard, every solid-wood table, every dining chair in our line is built piece by piece in our shop, in fabrics and finishes you specify, and ships from the same place it was made.
+Every upholstered headboard, every solid-wood table, every dining chair in our line is built piece by piece in our workshop, in fabrics and finishes you specify, and ships from the same place it was made.

 The two halves of Adams today — both shaped by the same decades of work.